percona/k8spsmdb-docs/docs/expose.md

 [deploy/cr.yaml](https://github.com/percona/percona-server-mongodb-operator/blob/main/deploy/cr.yaml)
 file:

-* set ‘expose.enabled’ option to ‘true’ to allow exposing Pods via services,
+* set `expose.enabled` option to `true` to allow exposing Pods via services,
-* set ‘expose.exposeType’ option specifying the IP address type to be used:
+* set `expose.exposeType` option specifying the IP address type to be used:
     * `ClusterIP` - expose the Pod’s service with an internal static IP address.
 This variant makes MongoDB Pod only reachable from within the Kubernetes cluster.